omjunior/CarND-Advanced-Lane-Lines/README.md

 I converted the image to the HLS space and combined a yellow thresholding with a white one.
 The yellow threshold was implemented by searching for a Hue channel value between 0 and 50, and both Luminance and Saturation between 100 and 255.
+The Hue channel is relatively independent from light conditions, so it results in a somewhat robust detection.
 As for the white threshold, any pixel with Luminance larger than 200 is accepted.

 This was implemented in the class ```ImagePipeline```, method ```find_lanes()```, which should receive an image already in HLS colorspace, and is as simple as: